 The Catalog pane closes and the catalog view opens.

 If you need more room in the catalog view, you can, for example, undock it and place it on another monitor.
 You can also use Auto Hide to temporarily hide the Catalog pane if you leave the catalog view docked in the ArcGIS Pro application.
-Or, close the Catalog pane entirely.
+Or you can close the Catalog pane entirely.

 Sort the contents list